Asynchronous Requests

 default

-- Send a request and get the response on demand within a few seconds -
+Synchronous requests - Send a request and get a real-time response immediately -

-Asynchronous requests - Send a request without waiting for the full response in real time, and later collect your responses via a designated endpoint API.
-Callback time with asynchronous mode may take up to 8 hours during peak time but will usually be shorter.
-We store responses for up to 48 hours from the time the request was sent.
+Asynchronous requests - Send a request (without waiting for an immediate response) and retrieve the results later via our designated API endpoint.
+Callback times are usually up to 5 minutes but may take up to 8 hours during peak periods.
+Responses are stored for up to 48 hours from the time the request was sent.

 -